-Handling Grievances [Video]Posted in : Back to Basics on 24 May 2016
+The Basics of Handling Workplace Grievances [Video]Posted in : Back to Basics on 24 May 2016

 In 2011, the statutory grievance procedure was repealed in Northern Ireland by our local government.
 The reason that this was done was twofold.
 Firstly to streamline the process and to make it more akin to Great Britain, and secondly to avoid unnecessary debate on whether procedure was followed by the respective parties to the grievance process.

-The LRA Code of Practice on grievance and disciplinaries [sic] now stands in its place, and this is essentially guidance on policy and best practice approach for both employers and employees.
+The LRA Code of Practice on Disciplinary and Grievance Procedures is essentially guidance on policy and best practice approach for both employers and employees.

 Notably, the code applies to employees only, not to workers, and to individual grievances, not to collective grievances.
 The collective grievance will be dictated by the employer's internal processes, for example, through collective agreements with unions.

-What is a grievance then?
-Well it is essentially a complaint made by an employee to an employer, in respect of a matter that they are aggrieved about, whether that be a fellow-colleague's conduct, or whether it be a policy or a criterion or practice that has been applied by the employer.
+A grievance is essentially a complaint made by an employee to an employer, in respect of a matter that they are aggrieved about, whether that be a fellow-colleague's conduct, or whether it be a policy or a criterion or practice that has been applied by the employer.

 The first port of call, according to the Labour Relations Agency Code of Practice, is to resolve the matter informally between the parties.
 Where that's not possible, the recommended procedure is a formal written grievance process.
 The formal written grievance lodged initially by the employee, the employer's then in receipt of that document, they schedule a meeting and the employee has their say.